boomlinde/acidforth/README.md

     samplename ( pops a trigger that resets sample on rising edge and pushes sample value ) samplename.rate ( multiplies sample speed by top of stack )

+### Discrete value and drum sequencers

+Discrete value and drum sequencers step through the bits of the pattern value in time with the main sequencer, one bit per 16th note.
+When they have stepped .len steps, they loop.

+The sequencers can be multiplexed.
+That is, a single dseq/vseq word may be used several times throughout a program.
+The .len may not be canged multiple times per program.

+The difference between the two is that the drum sequencer will only output its step value for a 32nd, after which it will output 0, while the discrete value sequencer will output its value for the full 16th.

 Macros
 ------